minqiaowang/hybrid-adg/test-with-adg/test-with-adg.md

 Now we can run some testing with the ADG.

-##Test transaction replication
+## Test transaction replication

-1. From on-premise side, create a test user in orclpdb
+1. From on-premise side, create a test user in orclpdb.

 ```
 [oracle@dbstby ~]$ sqlplus / as sysdba